kjfossman/Trivia_Project/README.md

 Phase 1 Project Flatiron

 ## Motivation
-    - I started this project to give a quick easy way to play trivia games with friends.
+    - I started this project to give a quick easy way to play trivia games with friends

+## Installation
+    - Fork repo and clone to your local machine

+## Usage
+    - To run this application execute ruby bin/run

 ## Language
     - This project is coded in Ruby, using Ruby 2.6.1